Concordium/concordium.github.io/source/mainnet/net/nodes/node-requirements.rst

 The following are the minimum system requirements for running a node.
 If your system does not meet or exceed these requirements, you might not be able to run the node properly.

 You need a broadband connection to run a node, and Concordium strongly recommends that the node is running around the clock in a reliable place.
-This is especially important if you're running a baker node.
+This is especially important if you're running a validator node.

 If you use a laptop in combination with Docker, sleep mode can cause problems with the Docker container used to run the node.